Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: Learned Operators and Latent Fields

-To assess the internal representations learned by PARADIS, we take a look at the structure of some learned operators and resulting latent feature maps.
-By visualizing components of the hidden state, we can qualitatively verify that the model's physically inspired inductive biases translate into physically structured, geographically coherent corrections and transport patterns. \paragraph{Reconstructed bias maps.} A key component for the Reaction and Diffusion blocks is the low-rank bias module. \Cref{fig:bias_maps} displays a representative subset of the reconstructed bias maps $B'$ within the model.
+\paragraph{Reconstructed bias maps.} A key component for the Reaction and Diffusion blocks is the low-rank bias module. \Cref{fig:bias_maps} displays a representative subset of the reconstructed bias maps $B'$ within the model.
 Many of these maps exhibit clear, large-scale spatial structures that correlate with geographic features or zonal atmospheric patterns, suggesting that the network is learning systematic, geographically-structured corrections.
 However, it is important to note that this structured behavior is not universal across all channels.
 Some bias maps exhibit significant noise or unstructured patterns, which likely represent high-frequency stochastic corrections or unconstrained degrees of freedom within the latent representation.

-\paragraph{Qualitative relationship between physical and latent winds.} The NSL layer relies on an internally estimated velocity field $\mathbf{u}_l$ to perform transport in latent space.
-In \Cref{fig:latent_velocities}, we compare the vertically averaged physical wind speeds with the averaged latent wind speed estimates by the NSL layers across different forecast lead times.
-The latent velocity fields exhibit a clear qualitative relationship with the physical wind atmospheric flows.
-As the forecast lead time increases, both the physical and latent fields develop greater spatial complexity, yet the model maintains a consistent transport topology, while showing some smoothed-out behavior.